webserver binding configuration

 }

-The documentation will now report the server's URL as //quine.example.com:443.
+The documentation will now report the server's URL as http://quine.example.com:443.
 When the user's browser connects to this URL, their traffic is correctly routed through the TLS termination and reverse proxy to reach their Quine instance.

 Adding TLS Security